Eri (king)

 Eri is said to be the original legendary cultural head of the Umu-eri groups of the Igbo people.
 Eri established a community in the middle of Anambra river valley (at Eri-aka) in Aguleri where he married two wives.
 The first wife, Nneamakụ, bore him five children.
-The first was Agulu, the founder of Aguleri (The ancestral head of Eri Kingdom clans) (the Ezeora dynasty that has produced 34 kings till date in Enugwu Aguleri), the second was Menri, the founder of Umunri / Kingdom of Nri, followed by Onugu, the founder of Igbariam and Ogbodulu, the founder of Amanuke.
+The first was Agulu, the founder of Aguleri and Edo (The ancestral head of Eri Kingdom clans) (the Ezeora dynasty that has produced 34 kings till date in Enugwu Aguleri), the second was Menri, the founder of Umunri / Kingdom of Nri, followed by Onugu, the founder of Igbariam and Ogbodulu, the founder of Amanuke.
 The fifth one was a daughter called Iguedo, who is said to have borne the founders of Nteje, and Awkuzu, Ogbunike, Umuleri, Nando and Ogboli in Onitsha.
-As one of the children of Eri, Menri migrated from Aguleri, which was and still is, the ancestral temple of the entire Umu-Eri (Umu-Eri and Umu-Nri).
-His second wife Oboli begot Ọnọja, the only son who founded the Igala Kingdom in Kogi State.

-Eri is the founder of the Umueri and Umunri clans, both of whom were some of the most influential and powerful dynasties of priests and diviners in Igboland and adjacent areas such as the Bini and Igala/Idoma areas.

 A Series Of Excerpts From The Oral Records Of The Igbos

 When Eri was sent by Chukwu from the sky to the earth, he sat on an ant-hill because he saw watery marshy earth.
 When Eri complained to Chukwu, Chukwu sent an Awka blacksmith with his fiery bellows and charcoal to dry the earth.
 After the assignment, the Awka blacksmith was given ọfọ as a mark of authority for his smithing profession.
 While Eri lived, Chukwu fed him and his people with azu-igwe.
 But this special food ceased after the death of Eri.
 Nri, one of his sons, complained to Chukwu for food.
 Chukwu ordered Nri to sacrifice his first son and daughter and bury them in separate graves.
 Nri complied with it.
 Later after three Igbo-weeks (12 days) yam grew from the grave of the son and coco yam from that of the daughter.
 When Nri and his people ate these, they slept for the first time; later still Nri killed a male and a female slave burying them separately.
 Again, after Izu Ato, an oil palm grew from the grave of the male slave, and a bread fruit tree (ukwa) from that of the female-slave.
 With this new food supply, Nri and his people ate and prospered.
 Chukwu asked him to distribute the new food items to all people but Nri refused because he bought them at the cost of sacrificing his own children and slaves.
 Nri and Chukwu made an agreement.
 According to M. D. W. Jeffreys (1956:123), a tradition has it that: